Pot of Gold (The Game song)

-"Pot of Gold" is a song by American rapper and West Coast hip hop artist Game featuring vocals from R&B singer Chris Brown, released on June 28, 2011 as the second single from Game's fourth studio album The R.E.D.
+"Pot of Gold" is a song by American rapper The Game featuring American singer Chris Brown, released on June 28, 2011, as the second single from Game's fourth studio album The R.E.D.
 Album.
-The artists co-wrote the song with its producers, The Futuristics, with extra writing from Sam Hook, who is signed to R&B singer Ne-Yo's Compound Entertainment label.
+The artists wrote the song alongside Sam Hook and producers The Futuristics.

-The hip hop song features a music sample of the song "Rocketship" performed by rock band Guster from their second album Goldfly (1997).
+The song features a sample of the song "Rocketship" by Guster.
 "Pot of Gold" was originally leaked back in early April, 2011 but was then fully remastered to a new version.
 Unlike the album's first single, the controversial and less successful "Red Nation", "Pot of Gold" managed to attain some Billboard and worldwide chart success.

 Background

-Although confirmed that the album's second official single would be "Bottles & Rockin' J's" which is produced by Lex Luger, and features DJ Khaled, Busta Rhymes, Rick Ross, Fabolous & Lil Wayne, it was later changed.
+Although confirmed that the album's second official single would be "Bottles & Rockin' J's" which is produced by Lex Luger, and features DJ Khaled, Busta Rhymes, Rick Ross, Fabolous and Lil Wayne, it was later changed.
 Later on June 22, 2011 it was confirmed that the album's new second official single would be "Pot of Gold", in which it features guest vocal performance from R&B singer Chris Brown.

-"Pot of Gold" was written by Game, Chris Brown and Sam Hook a songwriter signed to R&B singer Ne-Yo's Compound Entertainment record label, and it was produced by Los Angeles-based production/writing duo The Futuristics, noted for working with many recording artists including Chris Brown, Ne-Yo, Lady Gaga and Justin Timberlake, among others.
+"Pot of Gold" was written by Game, Chris Brown and Sam Hook a songwriter signed to R&B singer Ne-Yo's Compound Entertainment record label, and it was produced by Los Angeles–based production/writing duo The Futuristics, noted for working with many recording artists including Chris Brown, Ne-Yo, Lady Gaga and Justin Timberlake, among others.

-The song features a music sample of the song "Rocketship" performed by rock band Guster from their second album Goldfly (1997).
-"Pot of Gold" was originally leaked back in early April, 2011 but was then fully remastered to a new version.
+The song features sample of the song "Rocketship" by Guster, which was originally released on their second album Goldfly (1997).
+Guster donated all the proceeds they would have received from the sample to a domestic violence shelter in Boston operated by the Crittenton Women's Union.

+"Pot of Gold" was originally leaked back in early April 2011, but was then fully remastered to a new version.